Lockheed Vega

 The Lockheed Vega is an American five- to seven-seat high-wing monoplane airliner built by the Lockheed Corporation starting in 1927.
-It became famous for its use by a number of record-breaking pilots who were attracted to the rugged and very long-range design.
-Amelia Earhart became the first woman to fly solo across the Atlantic Ocean in one, and Wiley Post used his to prove the existence of the jet stream after having flown around the world twice.
+It became famous for its use by a number of record-breaking pilots who were attracted to its high speed and long range.
+Amelia Earhart became the first woman to fly solo across the Atlantic Ocean in one, and Wiley Post used his to prove the existence of the jet stream after flying around the world twice.

 Design and development

 Designed by John Knudsen Northrop and Gerald Vultee, both of whom would later form their own companies, the aircraft was originally intended to serve with Lockheed's own airline routes.
-They set out to build a four-passenger (plus pilot) aircraft that was not only rugged but also one of the fastest aircraft of its era.
+They set out to build a four-passenger (plus pilot) aircraft that was not only rugged, but also one of the fastest aircraft of its era.
 Using a wooden monocoque fuselage, plywood-covered cantilever wings and the best engine available, the Vega delivered on the promise of speed.